 A life outside the door

-In an article published in the latest issue of the journal New Space, a scientific periodical of innovation, researchers from the University of Central Florida have detailed a real model.
-Almost a project to get to the perfect colony on Mars, or at least to a base.
+In an article published in the latest issue of New Space magazine, a scientific innovation periodical, researchers from the University of Central Florida have detailed a real model.
+Almost a project to arrive at the perfect colony on Mars, or at least a base.

 The scheme takes into account the first, potential population growth of colonies on Mars: the arrivals of inhabitants from Earth and the new born directly on the spot.
 This calculation is more combined with that on the calorie needs that these settlers would have.